Ducasse/Cozy/README.md

 Next version should
 - clean some duplicated functions
 - support modular definition of script (instead in a single class because relying on protocols does not work with class extensions.
+- make sure that my lovely scripts are nicely packaged.
 - check pharo-scripts support for multiple pharo versions.
 - a way to manage (as Pharo-scripts all) the settings folder in github.
 - smoother theme integration.